 It’s his outlet.
 A way of decompressing and when the music is playing, there’s an order to the world, a needed downtime that acts as the perfect counterbalance to the stresses of high-pressure cases.
 It’s a balance that works.
 Only less so recently.

 What Janet’s screening told us was this - she was right.
 Janet didn’t have any hearing disorders present and passed the screener with flying colors.
-This is where Tuned’s patient centric approach comes into play.
-We know from experience patients rarely seek help from traditional audiologists, and if they do, they are often dismissed if tests show no issues.
+This is where Tuned’s member centric approach comes into play.
+We know from experience members rarely seek help from traditional audiologists, and if they do, they are often dismissed if tests show no issues.
 At Tuned, we understand the limitations of traditional audiology.
-We delve into the individual context of a patient's hearing, offering a holistic treatment service that goes beyond traditional services.
+We delve into the individual context of a member's hearing, offering a holistic treatment service that goes beyond traditional services.

 What does audiology look like beyond the traditional approach?
 The headphones Janet was using for work were neither physically or auditorily comfortable.
 This was causing the volume to be inched higher, which was contributing to the fatigue experienced at the end of the day.
 Exposure to sounds has a compounding effect and after prolonged periods of listening, it was no surprise Janet wanted to avoid people and social interactions.